andavazgar/MovieTime/README.md

 # MovieTime

 MovieTime is an app that uses [The Movie Database API (TMDB)](https://developers.themoviedb.org/3) to allow users to keep track of the movies they want to watch (Watchlist) and where they can watch them (Streaming services).
-Also, MovieTime presents many lists of movies (Trending, Now Playing and Upcoming) to help the user build up their list of movies to watch.
+Also, MovieTime presents many lists of movies (Trending, Now Playing and Upcoming) to help users build up their list of movies to watch.

 ## Technologies
 - SwiftUI